crazyoptimist/serverless-aws-ts-starter/README.md

 ## Deployment

 - Create an IAM user with fine-grained permissions for deployment
-- Store dot env files for each environments(a.k.a. stages in serverless), and create `.env` file in the CD pipeline from it.
+- Store dot env files as secrets for each environments(a.k.a. stages in serverless), and create `.env` file in the CD pipeline from them.
 Managing secrets would be differnt and you can persue your favorite way of managing it.
 Below is an example case of GHA.

   ```bash
   cat secrets.PROD.ENV > .env